US Army Space and Missile Defense Command Research and Analysis Center (SMDC-RAC)

 To promote and facilitate USMA cadet and faculty research in support of the US Army Space and Missile Defense Command (SMDC) objectives; enhance the professional development of the USMA faculty; and inspire cadets through space and missile defense education and research to face technical challenges with confidence.

-- Teach the PH472 (Space and Astrophysics) elective to provide baseline space and missile defense knowledge for cadet STEM majors.
+- Teach one section of SP471, Astronautics, or SP472, Space Physics, to provide baseline space and missile defense knowledge for cadet Space Science majors and minors.

 - Upon return from their summer internship, advise cadets conducting senior-year research sponsored by SMDC.